ebertbm/SAVAH/README.md

 =====
 1. The file which contains all the logic is main.py.

-2. The script insert the outcome in a table in SQLite.
+2. The script insert the output in a table in SQLite.
 The database is the file called havas.db

 3. These files are also hosted in a AWS server where there is a chart which visualizes some parameters of the table: http://54.69.30.117/